sabin-thapa/react-ui-animate-docs/docs/intro.md

 ## Motivation and Library overview

-In todays world, interactive and smooth web applications are preferred by everyone.
-Animations on web without any performance drops is very important and also we want controlled animations.
+Animations on web without any performance drops is very important and we also want controlled animations.

 This library represents a modern approach to animation.
 It is very much inspired by **`framer-motion`** & **`react-native-reanimated`**.
 It provides very ease of use APIs to implement physics based spring and duration based timing animations with performance.
 It also provides different hooks to implement gestures on web.